 Dr. Emmanuelle Charpentier

 Emmanuelle’s seminal research unveiled the key mechanisms of the CRISPR-Cas9 technology, laying the foundation for the use of CRISPR-Cas9 as a versatile and precise gene-editing tool.
-Numerous awards have recognized her work, including the Breakthrough Prize in Life Sciences, the Gruber Foundation International Prize in Genetics, the Kavli Prize in Nanoscience, the Japan Prize, the Leibniz Prize, the BBVA Foundation Frontiers of Knowledge Award, the Carus-Medal of the German National Academy of Science Leopoldina and the L'Oréal-UNESCO for Women in Science Award, among many others.
+In 2020, Emmanuelle was awarded the Nobel Prize in Chemistry for this scientific breakthrough.
+In addition, numerous other awards have recognized her work, including the Breakthrough Prize in Life Sciences, the Gruber Foundation International Prize in Genetics, the Kavli Prize in Nanoscience, the Japan Prize, the Leibniz Prize, the BBVA Foundation Frontiers of Knowledge Award, the Carus-Medal of the German National Academy of Science Leopoldina and the L'Oréal-UNESCO for Women in Science Award, among many others.
 TIME also recognized Emmanuelle as one of The Most Influential People in 2015.

 You are now leaving the CRISPR Therapeutics website.

 CRISPR Therapeutics is not responsible for the content or availability of third-party sites.